 Getting to Gstaad

 Gstaad is really easy to reach by train, particularly from Geneva Airport.
-Wherever you are coming from you need to get Montreaux (train is easiest).
+Wherever you are coming from you first need to get Montreaux (train is easiest).
 Then just change for the train to Gstaad.
-See Voyages-sncf for routes, timetables and tickets from the UK or Europe, Rail Europe for routes, timetables and tickets from the US and Canada, and Interrail for rail passes including multi-country passes.
+See Rail Europe to research routes, timetables and purchase tickets online.

 The train journey from Montreaux to Gstaad is a pleasure in itself.
 This is the beginning of the Golden Pass line.
 Literally from leaving the station in Montreaux the train begins to climb into the mountains, and the journey is scenic all the way.

 Staying in Gstaad is not cheap, but you can get a much better price if you stay outside the main holiday seasons.
 Here are some suggestions for mid-price hotels:

 For more options, including apartments and guesthouses, try searching on booking.com.
 Rooms often get booked up very early in Gstaad, so it is worth planning ahead.

 For planning walks around Gstaad, I highly recommend Walking Easy in the Swiss and Austrian Alps by Chet Lipton.
 Although it is a little old, the routes have not changed, and this book is a really useful guide.
 Just be sure to check that the lifts are all operating before you set off, as they are occasionally closed for maintenance.
 If they are, alternative routes will be available.

 A simple introductory walk is The Menuhin Trail from Gstaad to the next village Saanen (Yehudi Menuhin regularly played in Gstaad).
 This pleasant trail takes about an hour each way, or you can return by bus or train.